 - In south east London no hospital fully meets the London Quality Standards, the minimum standards for safety and quality in emergency care set by clinicians and patient representatives.
 These include the requirement that senior doctors (consultants) are present on emergency wards a minimum of 16 hours a day, 7 days a week.

 - Not all our hospitals have their most senior doctors working at night and weekends.

 - Patients with mental ill health often have long waits to see a psychiatric liaison nurse, which can lead to them leaving

-We want to develop accessible alternatives to A&E, providing better and faster care closer to home - such as extended GP services with bookable appointments available 8-8, 7 days a week - to help stem the rising demand.
+We want to continue to develop accessible alternatives to A&E, providing better and faster care closer to home - such as extended GP services with bookable appointments available 8-8, 7 days a week - to help stem the rising demand.